When & How To Wash Your Hands

 |

-Washing your hands is easy, and it’s one of the most effective ways to prevent the spread of germs.
+Follow Five Steps to Wash Your Hands the Right WayWashing your hands is easy, and it’s one of the most effective ways to prevent the spread of germs.
 Clean hands can stop germs from spreading from one person to another and throughout an entire community—from your home and workplace to childcare facilities and hospitals.
+Follow these five steps every time.

 |